pcabrales/prototwin-pet/README.md

 ## Config Files 📝
 - config-main: Contains`.py` config files with the initialization parameters for each patient's deep learning model training and testing.

+## License 📄
+This project is under a GNU General Public License v3.0.

 ---